 The proposed scheme in this paper focuses on the parameter optimization-based technology, which is a software-only approach for speeding up SSL's performance on a web server.
-The starting-point of the proposed scheme is a technique due to using the batch RSA decryption.
+The starting point of the proposed scheme is a technique due to using the batch RSA decryption.
 Being aware of the computational imbalance between clients and server in the SSL handshake protocol, we proposed algorithms to overcome the problem.

-The following Algorithm 1 and Algorithm 2 are secret exchange algorithms of the SSL handshake at the server side and the client side, respectively.
-When using small public exponent e_1 and e_2 , it is possible to decrypt two cipher texts for approximately the price of one [14].
-This technology facilitates more favorable load distribution by requiring the clients to perform more work (as part of encryption) and the server to perform commensurately less work, thus resulting in better SSL throughput at the server.
+The following Algorithms 1 and 2 are secret exchange algorithms of the SSL handshake at the server side and the client side, respectively.
+When using small public exponent $e_1$ and $e_2$ , it is possible to decrypt two cipher texts for approximately the price of one [14].
+This technology facilitates more favorable load distribution by requiring the clients to perform more work (as part of encryption) and the server to perform commensurately less work, thus leading to better SSL throughput at the server.

-In the standard SSL protocol, each client encrypts a 48-byte pre-master secret as the encryption exponents, and the server decrypts the cipher text independently so as to get the Pre-master secret.
-Algorithm 1 obtains the Pre-master secret from multiple clients and hence, improves the performance significantly.
+In the standard SSL protocol, each client encrypts a 48-byte pre-master secret as the encryption exponent, and the server decrypts the cipher text independently so as to get the pre-master secret.
+Algorithm 1 obtains the pre-master secret from multiple clients and hence, improves the performance significantly.

 The parameter b is the size of multi-clients for aggregate decryption.
-The public key is made of two integers $\langle N, e \rangle$.
+The public key is made of two integers $\langle N, e \rangle$ .
 The value e is called the encryption exponent.
-Given b distinct and pairwise relatively prime public keys e_1, \ldots, e_b , all sharing a common modulus N = pq.
-N is product of two large primes p and q.
-The security parameter n is the bit length of the public modulus N and k the bit length of the bigger of e_i at Steps 1-5 of Algorithm 1.
-Furthermore, we have b encrypted messages v_1, \ldots, v_b and further results v'1, \ldots, v'b , one encrypted with each key at Steps 3-8 of Algorithm 2. e'i is defined as each client's brother's exponent.
-After we perform Step 10 of Algorithm 1, we call Algorithm 2 and receive the message including cipher text v_1, \ldots, v_b and v'1, \ldots, v'b from each client.
+Given b, distinct and pairwise relatively prime public keys $e_1, \ldots, e_b$ , all share a common modulus N = pq.
+The N is the product of two large primes p and q.
+The security parameter n is the bit length of the public modulus N, and k is the bit length of the bigger of $e_i$ at Steps 1-5 of Algorithm 1.
+Furthermore, we have b encrypted messages $v_1, \ldots, v_b$ , and further results $v'1, \ldots, v'b$ , one encrypted with each key at Steps 3-8 of Algorithm 2.
+An $e'i$ is defined as each client's sibling's exponent.
+After we perform Step 10 of Algorithm 1, we call Algorithm 2 and receive the message including cipher text $v_1, \ldots, v_b$ and $v'1, \ldots, v'b$ from each client.
 At Step 19 of Algorithm 1, quantities subscripted by L or R refer to the corresponding value of the left or right child of the node, respectively.

-At Steps 16-21 of Algorithm 1, we seek to combine the individual encrypted messages v_i to form, at the root of the batch tree, the value $v=\prod{i=1}^b v_i^{e/e_i}$, where $e=\prod{i=1}^b e_i$.
-At Steps 16-20, the first b/2 values of currentnode.ciphertext are computed by v_1',\ldots,v_b' because the left child and the
+At Steps 16-21 of Algorithm 1, we combine the individual encrypted messages $v_i$ to form, at the root of the batch tree, the value $v = \prod{i=1}^{b} v_i^{e/e_i}$ , where $e = \prod{i=1}^{b} e_i$ .
+At Steps 16-20, the first b/2 values of "Currentnode.ciphertext" are computed by $v'1, \ldots, v'b$ because the left child and the right child of "Currentnode" are leaves.
+The number of external nodes is equal to b - 1.